 However, the environment in which PPPs are being deployed is becoming increasingly challenging.
 A highly stretched construction market, rising levels of risk, growing community expectations (and scrutiny) all make for difficult conditions in which the PPP model must not only survive, but thrive.

-Ahead of the National PPP Summit we spoke with Catherine Black – Managing Director at the Infrastructure & Project Financing Agency; and Michael Arnott – Director of Infrastructure & Structured Finance Unit at the NSW Treasury – who touched on some of their views on the matter.
+Ahead of the National PPP Summit we spoke with Catherine Black – Managing Director at the Infrastructure & Project Financing Agency; and Michael Arnott – Director of Infrastructure & Structured Finance Unit at the NSW Treasury – who shared their views on the efficacy of PPPs in the current climate.

 Depoliticisation versus social license to operate

-At the same time, however, independent bodies are calling for the depoliticisation of infrastructure – encouraging procurers to base decisions on their genuine merit, rather than on the perverse incentives that apply in the lead up to an election.
+At the same time, however, independent bodies are calling for the depoliticisation of infrastructure, encouraging procurers to base decisions on their genuine merit, rather than on the perverse incentives that apply in the lead up to an election.
+How do PPPs hold up in this trade-off?

 “The infrastructure sector – both government and industry – shares a responsibility to gain and maintain social licence, and this is only possible where we are all engaging honestly and effectively with our stakeholders,” Ms Black added.